-Mr. Steven Ong Kay Eng (Regulation 87)

-Mr. Leow Foon Lee (Regulation 87)
+- Mr. Tan Cheng Gay (Regulation 87) - Mr. Tan Yok Koon (Regulation 87)

 The NC has recommended the nomination of the Directors retiring by rotation for re-election at the forthcoming AGM.
-The Board has accepted the NC's recommendation and accordingly, the abovementioned Directors will be offering themselves for re-election at the forthcoming AGM.
+The Board has accepted the NC's recommendation and accordingly, the above-mentioned Directors, being eligible, will be offering themselves for re-election at the forthcoming AGM.